Updated: Dec 20, 2021

 It is no secret I have wanted to read the full story of the legends of King Arthur for a long time now.
 In fact, if it was a secret, I would not have been able to do so this week.

-Having now read the book, I thought I would write a review of it as well as my other book about the tales of King Arthur ("The Acts of King Arthur and His Knights" by John Steinbeck) and compare the two.
+Having now read the book, I thought I would write a review of it as well as my other book about the tales of King Arthur (The Acts of King Arthur and His Noble Knights by John Steinbeck) and compare the two.

 I would like to preface this by saying both books are amazing.
 I truly do not have a preference.
 They both have great qualities that would make me recommend them to friends and lovers of good tales.
 I include them both here today because the books are incredibly different and great in their own way.
 Similar to fairytales, mythology, and other books that are collections of old tales, myths, legends, etc., the books have stories they highlight and their own way of telling those stories.
 The book that I would suggest for you to read really depends on what you are looking for.